cdavoren/dotfiles/install-django.md

 STATIC_ROOT = os.path.join(BASE_DIR, 'static')
 STATICFILES_DIRS = (os.path.join(BASE_DIR, 'common-static')

-# Don't know why this has to be set manually, since this is the documented 'default value:
+# Don't know why this has to be set manually, since this is the documented 'default' value anyway:
+# Note 09/12/2017: Apparently working without this, not sure why I had to add it to begin with?
+Leave commented out for now.
+"""
 STATICFILES_FINDERS = [
     'django.contrib.staticfiles.finders.FileSystemFinder',
     'django.contrib.staticfiles.finders.AppDirectoriesFinder',
 ]
+"""
 ```

 This allows common static files in the /common-static directory, referenced in templates as: